 Accommodation

-This article presents results of a survey of general and special education teachers' knowledge and use of a variety of test accommodations.
+General and special education teachers' knowledge and implementation practices for a variety of test accommodations were investigated.

 Participants

-166 general and special educators responded to a mailed survey.
+A total of 166 general and special educators from elementary and middle school levels responded to a mailed survey.

 Dependent Variable

-Survey of knowledge and use of a variety of test accommodations.
+The survey included questions on knowledge of and on practices for a variety of test accommodations.

 Findings